Bearnie-H/libcrypto/README.md

 types as the primary interface.
 The `Cipher_t` struct provides an opaque interface to operate on either pre-allocated buffers (`Cipher_Encrypt()` and `Cipher_Decrypt()`), or to operate on *streams* (file descriptors) (`Cipher_Encrypt_Stream()` and `Cipher_Decrypt_Stream()`).

+Mixing between the two types of operation (buffer <-> stream) unfortunately necessitates splitting up the read/write operations and the encrypt/decrypt operations.
+This is a possible future extension to the library.

 A `Cipher_t` must be prepared via the `Cipher_Prepare()` call.
 Pass in the Algorithm (`Cipher_Algo_t`), Mode of Operation (`Cipher_Mode_t`), the Key, and the Nonce to use.
 The returned `Cipher_t` is